petrelharp/probability_theory/pages/syllabus.md

 - *Assignments:* Assigned, and due, on Wednesdays, through Canvas
 - *Exams:* One midterm and one final, details to be discussed in class

+## Evaluation

+Grades will be assigned based on weekly homework and performance in exams: either 70% homeworks and 30% exams or 50% homeworks and 50% exams, whichever is greater.
+Homeworks will be weighted equally, with the lowest two dropped;
+exams are weighted equally.

 ## Textbooks

 *Probability: Theory and Examples*, 5th edition